pranayat/search-engine/README.md

 This contains the main method to run the search engine CLI.
 Execute this how you would normally execute a class with a main method.

+## Running the Web App
+- Right click on the app -> Run on Server